-- 1. New students will receive clinical compliance requirements immediately following the registration meeting. - 2.
-All compliance must be submitted and verified by noon on the last business day prior to:
+- 1. New students will receive clinical compliance requirements immediately following the registration meeting.

+- 2. All compliance must be submitted and verified by noon on the last business day prior to:

-March 1 for January start May 1 for May AT start
+- March 1 for Spring Traditional start

+- May 1 for May AT start

-October 1 for August start
+- October 1 for Fall Traditional start

+- January 31 for January AT start